 The primary objectives and duties of the Remuneration Committee are set out in its terms of reference adopted in compliance with the requirements under the CG Code, which include, inter alia, making recommendations to the Board on the remuneration policy and structure for all the Directors and the senior management of the Company and on the establishment of a formal and transparent procedure for developing its remuneration policy.
 The remuneration of the executive Directors is determined by the Remuneration Committee and the remuneration of the non-executive Directors is determined by the Board on the recommendation of the Remuneration Committee, by reference to their duties and responsibilities, performance, experiences, time commitment, market conditions and the corporate goals and objectives as set by the Board.
 No Director is involved in deciding his/her own remuneration.
 Details of the remuneration of the Directors are set out in note 9 to the financial statements.
 During the year, the Remuneration Committee held one meeting to review and approve the remuneration policy and remuneration packages of the Directors and senior management of the Company.
-The Remuneration Committee resolved by resolutions in writing to make recommendations to the Board in relation to the renewal of service agreement for each of the executive Directors and the renewal of letter of appointment for each of the non-executive Directors and the independent non-executive Directors.
 The attendance record of each committee member is set out below: